Learn to Hunt

 Contact Information by County

-Cooperative monitoring efforts with Iowa State University, Iowa Department of Agriculture and Land Stewardship (IDALS), USDA Forest Service (USFS), USDA Plant Protection Quarantine (PPQ), municipal foresters, and private land owners encourages efficient monitoring efforts.
-In addition, cooperation fosters improved communications to professionals and others on Iowa's forest resource management issues.
+Cooperative monitoring efforts between Iowa DNR, Iowa State University, Iowa Department of Agriculture and Land Stewardship (IDALS), USDA Forest Service (USFS), USDA Plant Protection Quarantine (PPQ), municipal foresters, and private land owners encourages efficient monitoring of forest health threats.
+In addition, cooperation fosters improved communications to professionals and others about Iowa's forest resource management issues.

 There has been a drastic increase in calls to the Iowa DNR from landowner looking for the proper resources and assistance in diagnosing tree or woodland health issues.
 This web page has been set up to help landowners find those valuable contacts.

 This following assistance is a cooperative effort between Iowa DNR, Iowa State University, Iowa Department of Agriculture and Land Stewardship (IDALS), USDA Forest Service (USFS), USDA Plant Protection Quarantine (PPQ), and the International Society of Arboriculture.

 Iowa DNR foresters conduct surveys and evaluations and monitor forest insects, forest diseases, invasive plants, and forest management practices.
 This is done to determine the status, changes, and trends in forest health conditions.